shensilv/ADheritability/method_comparison/README.md

 For more information on the ~ 50k and ~ 100k cohort, please see the code in [create_cohorts](create_cohorts).

+## Testing GCTA runtime

+Scripts to test runtime of GCTA on different numbers of cores for 50k and 100k individuals.
+Code here: [GCTA_runtime](GCTA_runtime).

 ## Computational requirements

 All analysis is run with 14 fixed effects and N_grm + 1 random effects (number of GRMs and 1 residual random effect).